IFC 'A' Winners

 Seán Connollys 0-12

-The 2017 Intermediate Championship is perhaps best remembered for a bust up at the end of the Grattan Óg vs Legan Sarsfields match in Ballymahon on 22nd July 2017, which made national news at the time.
-Grattan Óg won 1-12 to 1-8, but the game ended in controversy after red and black cards were issued.
+Note: The 2017 Intermediate Championship was marred by a violent bust up at the end of the Young Grattans vs Legan Sarsfields match in Ballymahon on 22nd July 2017, which made national news at the time.
+Young Grattans won 1-12 to 1-8, but the game ended in controversy after red and black cards were issued.
 A player was then struck by a bottle and a 40 person free-for-all ensued which resulted in a total of seven red cards, and both clubs being thrown out of the Intermediate Championship.
 Both clubs were later reinstated following an appeal.

 St. Brigids Killashee 1-11